Panmure Island Lighthouse

 "The Panmure Island Lighthouse is particularly attractive because of its good proportions, corbelled cornice, brackets beneath the lantern deck and pedimented caps over the door and windows."

-This white, octagonal tower is 58' high from base to vane.
-It is clad in cedar shingles and sits on a masonary foundation.
+This white, octagonal tower is 58' high from the base to the vane.
+It is clad in cedar shingles and sits on a masonry foundation.

-The Panmure Island Lighthouse three acre property is at the north end of a picturesque sandy beach which runs along the isthmus to the island.
+The Panmure Island Lighthouse three-acre property is at the north end of a picturesque sandy beach that runs along the isthmus to the island.

 Points East Coastal Drive - From Route 4 on the eastern shore of Prince Edward Island, turn east onto Route 17 (Main Street in Montague or Point Pleasant Road in Murray River) and drive for 18.2 km (11.4 miles).

 At that point, turn north on Panmure Island Road (Route 347) and drive across the causeway to the island.
 The Panmure Island Lighthouse is located down the second road to your right (Lighthouse Road) as you arrive on the Island.

 The tower is open daily in July and August, and part-time or by request in June and September.

 GPS Coordinates: 46 08 39.2 N 62 27 59.7 W

 - LOL number: 953